 - Tasty, budget-friendly appetizer or party snack that you can serve a crowd.

-- These masala chips better than takeaways and can make at home with simple ingredients.
+- These chilli chips taste way better than takeaways and can make at home with simple ingredients.

 - No special equipment or ingredients needed.